Share

 CytoSorb is a unique technology proven to effectively, safely, and simultaneously reduce elevated levels of cytokines and bilirubin, thereby promoting hemodynamic stability and recovery of liver function.
 And as a bridging therapy, CytoSorb has been shown to be superior and easier to apply compared to conventional albumin dialysis.

 Hemoadsorption has a different mode of action than dialysis-based therapies have, effectively removing excessive levels of cytokines and liver toxins.
-Early attenuation of auto-intoxication (and hyperinflammation) can help as bridging therapy towards liver recovery or transplantation.
+Early attenuation of auto-intoxication (and hyperinflammation) can help as a bridging therapy towards liver recovery or transplantation.

 • Removal of: